-MICs have extended a helping hand to Canadians in financial need when they are turned away from banks or when they require a quick turnaround with mortgage placement.
+MICs have provided an alternate option to Canadians in financial need when they are turned away from banks or when they require a faster lending option.
 The large financial institutions tend to shy away not only from the lack of creditworthiness of home buyers but also the area that the home is in.

-If the borrower is not within the traditional parameters of lending (banks, credit unions, etc.), then financing options become more restricted.
+If the borrower’s situation does not fit within the traditional parameters of lending (banks, credit unions, etc.), then financing options become more restricted.
 A MIC manager will have more flexibility regarding the borrower’s qualifications and even the loan structure itself.
 The manager would conduct the necessary due diligence to mitigate the default risk and at the same time understand the fluctuations in the local real estate market concerning the subject property.

 When investing in MICs, investors are entrusting their money via securities dealers to a fund secured by Canadian real estate.